Walker County is currently seeking applications for a Building & Grounds Maintenance Supervisor.

 - A valid driver’s license and maintain a satisfactory Motor Vehicle Report (MVR)

-These physical demands are representative of the physical requirements for an employee to successfully perform the essential functions of the Grounds Maintenance Supervisor’s job.
+These physical demands are representative of the physical requirements for an employee to successfully perform the essential functions of the Building & Grounds Maintenance Supervisor’s job.
 Reasonable accommodation can be made to enable people with disabilities to perform the essential functions of this job.

 While performing the responsibilities of the job, the employee is required to stand, walk, sit, climb, bend, crouch and twist to perform such tasks as: